 Accounting procedures in a corporate type computerized environment are examined using the General Ledger, Accounts Receivable and Accounts Payable modules of Sage 300.
 Students learn and practice essential Sage 300 skills including company, general ledger, accounts receivable and accounts payable setup, creating and posting transaction batches including invoice, cash and adjustment batches, general ledger reports and procedures, month end and year end procedures, accounts receivable and accounts payable reports and procedures and processing of both manual and system cheques.
+Students will be evaluated through a variety of assignments, projects, quizzes and exams in addition to their participation throughout the course.

-Payroll Compliance Legislation\
+Payroll Compliance Legislation